puristajs/purista/website/src/handbook/0_concept.md

 Especially javascript/typescript is often blamed for it's error handling, but this also some opportunity.
 It is js/typescript - let it throw!
 PURISTA will handle the worst case for you!
 You don't need to implement error handling for any possible error which might occur.
 Handle only the errors you need to handle at business level and improve your code, architecture and infrastructure over time to avoid technical errors!
-There is simply no need to have always some wrapped result, where you need to check, if it is a success or failure.
+There is simply no need, to have always some wrapped result, where you need to check, if it is a success or failure.
 And if it is a failure, what kind of failure and how to handle it and how to bubble up the error.

 The usage of some unified exchange bus allows to highly configure what "happens when...".
 It allows to build setups which are able to replay things, recover states, execute "when available" and so on.